Where have all the lifeguards gone? - NewsBreak

 The shortage could prevent about a third of the country’s 300,000+ public pools from opening, according to the American Lifeguard Association.

-“Like everybody else, if we don’t have enough lifeguards we have to shut down pools because we aren’t going to open up a pool that we know won’t be safe,” said Bill Plessinger, the aquatics manager with Westerville Parks and Recreation near Columbus, OH.Police: Teenager shot, killed while playing at Youngstown park
+“Like everybody else, if we don’t have enough lifeguards we have to shut down pools because we aren’t going to open up a pool that we know won’t be safe,” said Bill Plessinger, the aquatics manager with Westerville Parks and Recreation near Columbus, OH.‘We let their soul shine’: Artist designs caskets for TX victims

 Last week, the parks department in Austin, Texas said it’s more than 500 lifeguards short of the number needed to operate city pools.